© 2018 - International Centre for Investigative Reporting

 The success story of the ketogenic diet is a deluge, especially among people who have been struggling with weight loss for a long time.
 According to 2017 Global Nutrition Report, 40 percent of Nigerian women are overweight and 15 percent are obese while 24 percent of men are overweight and 5 percent obese.

 Obesity is as much a public health problem as undernutrition.
 Nigeria has the double burden of malnutrition – a growing health problem that affects many developing countries.
-Obesity is not just the forerunner of diabetes but also has been linked to cancer.
+Obesity is not just a forerunner of diabetes but also has been linked to cancer.
 A new study, published in the medical journal The Lancet Diabetes and Endocrinology, found that diabetes and obesity accounted for nearly 6 percent of new cancer cases.

 While losing weight does not always equate to good health, conscious effort to decrease body weight through healthy diet and physical activity have been found to reduce the risk of non-communicable diseases.